All Episodes

 Now they have only one option and nobody saved any money.

-What do you think of what are your observations about Donald Trump?
+What do you think of ⁇ what are your observations about Donald Trump?

 I think it's selective and phony, and I think they're all pretending.

-Uh I I don't think we're a bunch of snowflakes that have not heard these words before or known people that are combative in our life before.
+I don't think we're a bunch of snowflakes that have not heard these words before or known people that are combative in our life before.

-There has been a civil war going on inside the Republican Party as well as inside the Democratic Party for for years now.
+There has been a civil war going on inside the Republican Party as well as inside the Democratic Party for years now.

-It's obvious it's happened in Brazil, it's happening in Europe as well.
+It's happening in Europe as well.

 And that's essentially what he brings.

-So he's b basically feeling his way.
+So he's basically feeling his way.

-That's what uh that's kind of what I see.
+That's what I see.

-Who would be who why do you say that?
+Why do you say that?

-And who would be the person you would most be inclined or most interested in hearing more about at this time.
+And who would be the person you would most be inclined or most interested in hearing more about at this time?

-Uh that this is the kind of you know the kind of heartland manner, uh a warmth without the sarcasm and the sniping and the elitism that's so characteristic of an Elizabeth Warren, you know, um or of uh or of Carson Gillibrands all over the map.
+This is the kind of heartland manner, a warmth without the sarcasm and the sniping and the elitism that's so characteristic of an Elizabeth Warren or of person Jilly Brand.

 You know, I find President Trump hilarious.